kayeofswords/soulsinnerstatues/chapter-7.md

 ## Partners and Roommates

 If you have other adults in your living space, like a spouse or roommate, involving them in your religion could take several forms.
 If the other adult also worships many Gods (likely different ones), holidays in your respective traditions are opportunities to share food and stories and pray together.
 If your spouse or roommates are not religious, they may also be perfectly fine with sharing a special meal for holidays — most nonreligious people and atheists are not antireligious even if YouTube comments and online trolls indicate otherwise.
 If your spouse or roommate is antireligious, you will likely experience substantial friction.
 Members of exclusivist monotheistic faiths who are progressive may also be willing to have meals with you, but more conservative ones will likely have issues with you and call you an idolater.
-I know someone whose spouse believes she is consorting with demons, and it's very psychologically hard for her as someone who is drawn to worshipping other Gods.
+I know someone whose spouse believes she is consorting with demons, and it's psychologically hard for her as someone who is drawn to worshipping other Gods to have her spouse be that hostile.

 ## Finding People